MarioTech21/MarioTech21/README.md

 Hi!
 I'm Mario Lambert

 As a General Manager at Advance Auto Parts, I leverage my data analysis skills to optimize store performance and customer satisfaction.
 I create weekly and monthly reports to track key metrics and identify areas for improvement.
-Additionally, I manage a team of 10-15 members in a fast-paced retail environment, fostering strong relationships with customers and ensuring repeat business.Prior to this, I worked as a Data Entry Clerk at DHL Supply Chain, where I organized and maintained data records, analyzed data to identify patterns and trends, and created comprehensive reports to communicate key findings and insights.
+Additionally, I manage a team of 10-15 members in a fast-paced retail environment, fostering strong relationships with customers and ensuring repeat business.

+Prior to this, I worked as a Data Entry Clerk at DHL Supply Chain, where I organized and maintained data records, analyzed data to identify patterns and trends, and created comprehensive reports to communicate key findings and insights.
 I am currently pursuing a certificate in BIA/Data Analysis/Data Science from TripleTen, further enhancing my analytical capabilities.
 My goal is to apply my data-driven approach to drive business growth and innovation.

 💯Some facts about me
 🏋️‍♂️ I enjoy working out at the gym.